 - Captive Prince by C. S. Pacat.
 I truly don’t know how to adequately describe this book series, but this graphic pretty much sums it up.

-- visiting the Color Factory with my little cousin (she’s 15; not so little anymore) and taking an absurd number of photos and embracing the absolute vanity of it all with JOY and UNBRIDLED ENTHUSIASM
+- visiting the Color Factory with my little cousin (well, not so little anymore) and taking an absurd number of photos and embracing the absolute vanity of it all with JOY and UNBRIDLED ENTHUSIASM

 the artist at work